 The trunk of your tree should be 6 inches or less in diameter, and keep in mind the stand you have back at home – the tree must have a sufficiently long and straight handle to fit in it.

-Cutting the tree is easiest as a two person project: the cutter lies on the ground while the helper holds the bottom limbs up.
+Cutting the tree is the easiest as a two-person project: the cutter lies on the ground while the helper holds the bottom limbs up.
 The helper can tug on the tree lightly so the saw kerf remains open and the saw doesn’t bind.
 Both of you should be wearing sturdy boots, good gloves, and proper head protection – like a forestry helmet or a hard hat.

 Make sure to not cut the tree more than 6 inches above ground level, and never ever cut a tall tree just for the top.
 Just don’t.